 Before paying a claim, we review the loan and servicing files to determine the appropriateness of the claim amount.
 All of our insurance policies provide that we can reduce or deny a claim if the servicer did not comply with its obligations under our insurance policy, including the requirement to mitigate our loss by performing reasonable loss mitigation efforts or, for example, diligently pursuing a foreclosure or bankruptcy relief in a timely manner.
 We call such reduction of claims submitted to us "curtailments."
-In 2013 and 2014, curtailments reduced our average claim paid by approximately 5.8% and 6.7%, respectively.
+In 2014 and the first quarter of 2015, curtailments reduced our average claim paid by approximately 6.7% and 8.2%, respectively.
 In addition, the claims submitted to us sometimes include costs and expenses not covered by our insurance policies, such as hazard insurance premiums for periods after the claim date and losses resulting from property damage that has not been repaired.
 These other adjustments reduced claim amounts by less than the amount of curtailments.
 After we pay a claim, servicers and insureds sometimes object to our curtailments and other adjustments.
 We review these objections if they are sent to us within 90 days after the claim was paid.

 When reviewing the loan file associated with a claim, we may determine that we have the right to rescind coverage on the loan.
-Prior to 2008, rescissions of coverage on loans were not a material portion of our claims resolved during a year.
-However, beginning in 2008, our rescissions of coverage on loans have materially mitigated our paid losses.
-In 2009 through 2011, rescissions mitigated our paid losses in the aggregate by approximately \$3.0 billion; and in 2012, 2013 and 2014, rescissions mitigated our paid losses by approximately \$0.3 billion, \$135 million and \$97 million, respectively (in each case, the figure includes amounts that would have either resulted in a claim payment or been charged to a deductible under a bulk or pool policy, and may have been charged to a captive reinsurer).
 In recent quarters, approximately 5% of claims received in a quarter have been resolved by rescissions, down from the peak of approximately 28% in the first half of 2009.

-We estimate rescissions mitigated our incurred losses by approximately \$2.5 billion in 2009 and \$0.2 billion in 2010.
-These figures include the benefit of claims not paid in the period as well as the impact of changes in our estimated expected rescission activity on our loss reserves in the period.
-In 2012, we estimate that our rescission benefit in loss reserves was reduced by \$0.2 billion due to probable rescission settlement agreements.
-We estimate that other rescissions had no significant impact on our losses incurred in 2011 through 2014.
+We estimate rescissions mitigated our incurred losses by approximately \$2.5 billion in 2009 and \$0.2 billion in 2010 and have not significantly mitigated our incurred losses since then.
 Our loss reserving methodology incorporates our estimates of future rescissions and reversals of rescissions.
 Historically, reversals of rescissions have been immaterial.
 A variance between ultimate actual rescission and reversal rates and our estimates, as a result of the outcome of litigation, settlements or other factors, could materially affect our losses.